 Eating disorders in the teenage and young adult populations can have devastating effects, especially for girls.
 According to the American Academy of Child and Adolescent Psychiatry, about 1 in 10 young women in the United States suffer from an eating disorder.
 Anorexia nervosa and bulimia are the most common forms of eating disorders seen in young women.
 Both anorexia nervosa and bulimia are also found in the young male population, but to a lesser extent.

-Those who participate in sports like wrestling and running where maintaining an ideal weight is emphasized, teenagers can run an increased risk of developing eating disorders.
-Another behavioral factors and traits such as perfectionism, anxiety or rigidity can also play a role in the development of eating disorders for young people.
-Poor nutrition, stress and tension and following food fads also need to be weighed into consideration.
+For those who participate in sports like wrestling and running where maintaining an ideal weight is emphasized, teenagers can run an increased risk of developing eating disorders.
+Other behavioral factors and traits such as perfectionism, anxiety, or rigidity can also play a role in the development of eating disorders in young people.
+Poor nutrition, stress and tension, and following food fads also need to be weighed into consideration.

 As outlined by the Mayo Clinic, symptoms that may be seen in young people with eating disorders include the following: